nnellans/ado-pipelines-guide/README.md

     - YAML job-level

 Both User-defined variables and System variables are automatically converted to environment variables inside the pipeline Agent:
-- OS-specific environment variable naming standards:
+- You must use your OS-specific syntax:
   - Mac and Linux: `$NAME`
   - Windows Batch: `%NAME%`
   - Windows PowerShell: `$env:NAME`
 - When pipeline variables are converted to environment variables:
-  - Variable names are converted to uppercase
+  - Variable names are converted to all uppercase
   - Any periods in the name are converted to underscores

 There are 2 ways to define `variables`: